Divergent thinking: Why It’s Important – And Examples

 Providing examples of divergent thought in your work experience section

-- Led 10-person team brainstorming sessions for 4 years, consistently creating out-of-the-box solutions that reduced customer attrition by 27%, increased annual sales by 32%, and improved overall customer satisfaction by 19%
+Led 10-person team brainstorming sessions for 4 years, consistently creating out-of-the-box solutions that reduced customer attrition by 27%, increased annual sales by 32%, and improved overall customer satisfaction by 19%

-- Implemented divergent thought funnel in team meetings, expediting problem resolution and delivering consistent innovation in processes and customer service
+Implemented divergent thought funnel in team meetings, expediting problem resolution and delivering consistent innovation in processes and customer service

-- Developed a fast-track analysis system that enabled the team to generate multiple solutions to any problem while quickly analyzing the potential effectiveness of each option
+Developed a fast-track analysis system that enabled the team to generate multiple solutions to any problem while quickly analyzing the potential effectiveness of each option

-As companies continue to seek innovation, divergent thinkers are going to continue to be in high demand.
+As companies continue to pursue innovation, divergent thinkers are going to continue to be in high demand.
 To take advantage of that demand, you should make sure that your resume properly conveys your divergent thinking skills to any prospective employer.

-Struggling to create the compelling resume you need to land a great job in today's competitive labor market?
+Struggling to use your divergent thinking skills to create a compelling resume and land a great job in today's competitive labor market?
 Get the help you need by obtaining a free resume review from our experts today!